BradleyChatha/jcli/README.md

 * Concrete classes must have `onExecute` defined, either by a base class or directly.

 Other than that, go wild.
-Every argument marked with `@CommandNamedArg` and `@CommandPostionalArg` will be discovered within the inheritance tree for a command, and they will all be populated as expected.
+Every argument marked with `@CommandNamedArg` and `@CommandPostionalArg` will be discovered within the inheritance tree for a command, and they will all be populated as expected:

 ```d
 abstract class CommandBase